OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/BCA Product Data Model.md

 }
 ```

-### Represent Tariffs and �Other Fees And Charges�
+### Represent Tariffs and "Other Fees And Charges"

 The example below has been taken from the HSBC Business Current Account